ZalehaAli/Data-Analytics-Portfolio/index.md

 <br>
 <img src="images/Capstone1_worldhappy2.jpg?raw=true"/>
 <br>
-This capstone is an open project, wherein participants choose their own data, brainstorm ideas and create insightful dashboards as an end result.
 ### Scope of Work
 <br>
 The main aim of the capstone project is to exhibit the five stages of the data lifecycle through the use of the tool: MS Excel.
 Participants, as part of the capstone project, will have to exhibit the following: